deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 default, the two columns are combined into one column `lang`.
 Language detection is performed with [lingua] in high-accuracy mode.

+#### Letter Frequency

+The `lfreq` score contains a measure of how far the document deviates from the letter distribution of the respective language.
+To get the value, a vector $x$ of relative letter frequencies is first calculated over the characters of a fixed alphabet.
+Then the [euclidian distance] to th reference vector $y$ of the respective language is calculated ($\ell^2$-norm).

+$$
+\text{lfreq} \triangleq \left \lVert x - y \right \rVert_2
+$$

+Letters that are not part of the language's alphabet are ignored.
+So far only English and German are supported.
+If the language of the document is not supported, the `lfreq` value is set to `null`.

+> [!NOTE]
+> If you need the support of another language, please create a GitHub
+> issue with a reference to the alphabet of the language and a reference
+> vector containing the relative frequencies.

 #### Alpha

 The `alpha` score of a document is the ratio of alphabetic characters to